 1) Keep your air conditioner clean.
-Wiping it down will minimise the amount of household dust that can enter the system which will reduce the amount of possible food sources for mould.
+Wiping it down with some Green-Goo anti mould spray will minimise the amount of household dust that can enter the system which will reduce the amount of possible food sources for mould.

 2) Clean your filters frequently.
 During Summer it's common to be running the air con 24/7- but it's very important to take out the filters and give them a good wash under the tap.
 A dirty filter will promote mould and also be responsible for high power bills and your air conditioner not cooling as effectively as it can.

-3) Use Green-Goo selected products in your house to kill the air-borne mould spores.
-By Simply spraying Green-Goo everyday buster into the air-conditioner you will be able to get rid of the mould.
-Follow up by using the Green-Goo Gel and you won't have any more mould issues.
+3) Use Green-Goo Power Gel Crystals in your house to kill the airborne mould spores.
+By Simply spraying Green-Goo anti-mould spray into the air-conditioner you will be able to get rid of the mould.
+Follow up by using the Green-Goo Power Gel Crystals and you won't have any more mould issues.
 What's even better is that the gel also kills viruses, bacteria and dust mites - perfect for people that suffer from asthma.

 How to keep your washing machine mould free article here

 How to keep you dishwasher mould free article here